 One of the most massive museums in Europe, the Malmö Konsthall features a unique blend of temporary and classic art exhibitions.

-The museum was built of glass, wood, and concrete with open space area.
+The museum was built of glass, wood, and concrete with an open space area.
 It was opened in the year 1975, and it hosts its anniversary exhibition for forty years.

 The ceiling uses artificial and natural light, and it varies in height.